 In July 2012 Sven and Natasha were raided and arrested in Amsterdam under a European arrest warrant.
 They were accused of ‘conspiracy to blackmail’ in relation to Huntingdon Life Sciences (recently rebranded as Envigo).
 HLS is Europe’s largest animal testing laboratory and is the most notorious and protested lab in history.
 The UK government has gone to extraordinary lengths to stop people protesting against HLS, with increasing targeting and repression of campaigners.
-Sven and Natasha are awaiting extradition to the UK for their trial and face up to 14 years in prison.
+Sven and Natasha have been recently extradited in the UK where they are awaiting trial later this year.

 Learn more about the Sven and Natasha’s case, HLS and the repression of UK animal rights activism below.